 Taking the TOEFL and/or IELTS test is not required for admission for most undergraduate programs.

-If you have taken these exams, you are welcome to send us your scores in order to be exempt from most, but not all, placement tests.
-Please read the below policy carefully in order to understand our testing requirements.
+If you have taken these exams, please send us your scores in order to be exempt from most, but not all, placement tests.
+Please read the policy below carefully in order to understand our testing requirements.

-Your application is evaluated on how well you have performed academically in your eduational system at home, not on English proficiency.
-Upon arrival at Duquesne, you will be required to sit for English Language Placement Tests.
-If test results indicate a need for English, the student is enrolled in appropriate courses with the on-campus ESL program.
+Your application is evaluated on how well you have performed academically in your educational system at home, not on English proficiency.
+Upon arrival at Duquesne, you will be required to take English Language Placement Tests.
+If test results indicate a need for English instruction, you will be enrolled in appropriate courses with the on-campus ESL program.
 The number of academic courses taken together with any assigned ESL classes will depend upon placement test results.
 Students with low levels of English should be prepared to take all ESL classes their first or second semesters here.

 This system allows you to receive an acceptance to a degree program.
-If you are interested in a year of ESL classes without any intentions of applying to a degree program, please visit our ESL website.
+If you are interested in a year of ESL classes without applying to a degree program, please visit our ESL website.

-- Students who have achieved an education in an English-speaking country (subject to review by the Office of International Programs)
+Students who have achieved an education in an English-speaking country (subject to review by the English as a Second Language Program).

 Graduate students should consult their own departments on the TOEFL or IELTS requirements.